Nurse anesthetists have been providing anesthesia care to patients in the United States for more than 150 years.

 Nationally, the average 2014 malpractice premium for self-employed CRNAs was 33 percent lower than in 1988 (65 percent lower when adjusted for inflation).

 Legislation passed by Congress in 1986 made nurse anesthetists the first nursing specialty to be accorded direct reimbursement rights under the Medicare program.

-Nearly 47,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, greater than 90 percent of all U.S. nurse anesthetists).
+More than 49,000 of the nation’s nurse anesthetists (including CRNAs and student registered nurse anesthetists) are members of the AANA (or, approximately 90 percent of all U.S. nurse anesthetists).
 More than 40 percent of nurse anesthetists are men, compared with less than 10 percent of nursing as a whole.

 Education and experience required to become a CRNA include:

 - A Bachelor of Science in Nursing (BSN) or other appropriate baccalaureate degree.

 - A current license as a registered nurse.

 - At least one year of experience as a registered nurse in a critical care setting.

 - Graduation with a minimum of a master’s degree from an accredited nurse anesthesia educational program.
 As of Aug.
 15, 2015, there were 115 accredited nurse anesthesia programs in the United States utilizing more than 2,500 active clinical sites; 37 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.
 Nurse anesthesia programs range from 24-36 months, depending upon university requirements.
 All programs include clinical training in university-based or large community hospitals.